 What's the price gap between new and resale apartments in Tehran in 2026?

-As of January 2026, new-build apartments in Tehran typically cost 15% to 25% more than comparable resale units in the same neighborhood, with the premium driven by modern amenities and lower renovation risk.
+As of June 2026, new-build and nearly new apartments in Tehran usually cost about 15 to 30% more than older resale apartments in the same micro-location.

 Make a profitable investment in Tehran